Panama: Economy

-According to the CIA World Factbook, as of 2012 Panama had an unemployment rate of 2.7 percent.
-A food surplus was registered in August 2008.
-On the Human Development Index, Panama ranked 60th in 2015.
+As of 2025 Panama had a GDP of 90.41 billion USD.
+This equated to 19,800 USD per capita.
+In 2025, Panama also had an unemployment rate of 8%, an increase from 2.7 percent in 2012.
 In more recent years, Panama's economy has experienced a boom, with growth in real gross domestic product (GDP) averaging over 10.4 percent in 2006–2008.
 Panama's economy was among the fastest growing and best managed in Latin America.
-The Latin Business Chronicle predicted that Panama would be the fastest growing economy in Latin America during the five-year period from 2010 to 2014, matching Brazil's 10 percent rate.
+The Latin Business Chronicle predicted that Panama would be the fastest growing economy in Latin America during the five-year period from 2010 to 2014.
+In 2025, Panama ranked as the second fastest-growing economy in Latin America.

-The expansion project on the Panama Canal is expected to boost and extend economic expansion for some time.
-Panama also signed the Panama–United States Trade Promotion Agreement which eliminates tariffs to US services.
+On the Human Development Index, Panama ranked 59th in 2025.
 Even though Panama is regarded as a high-income country, it still remains a country of stark contrasts perpetuated by dramatic educational disparities.
 Between 2015 and 2017, poverty at less than US$5.5 a day fell from 15.4 to an estimated 14.1 percent.

+As of 2025 Panama has a gross national debt of 59.6% of GDP.
+In 2024, Panama exported 37.37 billion USD worth of exports, an increase from 35.71 billion USD in 2022.

 Economic sectors

 Panama's economy, because of its key geographic location, is mainly based on a well-developed service sector, especially commerce, tourism, and trading.
-The handover of the Canal and military installations by the United States has given rise to large construction projects.
+The handover of the Canal and military installations by the United States has given rise to large construction projects and the canal has a significant effect on the overall economy of Panama.
+In 2025, it was recorded that the canal accounted for 7.7% of Panama's GDP and at least 20% of the government revenues were from dividends from the canal.

-A project to build a third set of locks for the Panama Canal was overwhelmingly approved in a referendum (with low voter turnout, however) on October 22, 2006.
-The official estimated cost of the project is US$5.25 billion, but the canal is of major economic importance because it provides millions of dollars of toll revenue to the national economy and provides massive employment.
-Transfer of control of the Canal to the Panamanian government completed in 1999, after 85 years of US control.

-Copper and gold deposits are being developed by foreign investors, to the dismay of some environmental groups, as all of the projects are located within protected areas.
+The natural resource industries of Panama include copper extraction, mahogany forests, shrimp farming and hydropower.